ed-kurlyak/TOMBRAID/README.md

 ## Notes

+Compilation for MS-DOS can also be performed in the DOSBox environment.
 The project was designed specifically for the MS-DOS build environment.
 For best compatibility and correct executable behavior, use native MS-DOS tools.
 Using the Win32-hosted compiler environment is discouraged.

 <img src="https://github.com/ed-kurlyak/TOMBRAID/blob/main/pics/tomb1.png" alt="Lara Croft Tomb Raider 1 image">